Last Updated on November 26, 2023 by Louisa

 Fiction Books Set in France

-This highly loved and successful novel set in France is also one of the greatest novels of the 19th century and a definite must-read.
-Les Misérables is a story of the French revolution, following the character of Jean Valjean who is an ex-convict trying to make his way in the world.
+Les Misérables is a story of the French Revolution, following the character of Jean Valjean who is an ex-convict trying to make his way in the world.

 The story covers many years after Jean’s release from prison and reformation as an industrialist, all of these years while being constantly pursued by morally strict inspector Javert.

-This is why it is, and always will be, a timeless class.
+This is why it is, and always will be a timeless classic.

 It follows the story of Zara and Eve, who meet each other in a French museum in the dark after the electricity went out.